canada-ca/digital-playbook-guide-numerique/en/8-design-ethical-services.md

 <!-- markdownlint-disable MD034 -->
 The Government of Canada is increasingly looking to utilise technology and automated systems to make, or assist in making, administrative decisions to improve service delivery.
-{: .dpgn-automated-decision-introduction data-content-source-title="Section 3.1, Standard on Automated Decision-Making (draft) (GC)" data-content-source-uri="https://docs.google.com/document/d/1LdciG-UYeokx3U7ZzRng3u4T3IHrBXXk9JddjjueQok"}
+{: .dpgn-automated-decision-introduction data-content-source-uri="https://docs.google.com/document/d/1LdciG-UYeokx3U7ZzRng3u4T3IHrBXXk9JddjjueQok" data-content-source-title="Section 3.1, Standard on Automated Decision-Making (draft) (GC)"}

 The Government of Canada is committed to ensure that the use of Automated Decision Systems are compatible with core administrative law principles such as transparency, accountability, legality and procedural fairness.
-{: .dpgn-automated-decision-introduction data-content-source-title="Section 3.2, Standard on Automated Decision-Making (draft) (GC)" data-content-source-uri="https://docs.google.com/document/d/1LdciG-UYeokx3U7ZzRng3u4T3IHrBXXk9JddjjueQok"}
+{: .dpgn-automated-decision-introduction data-content-source-uri="https://docs.google.com/document/d/1LdciG-UYeokx3U7ZzRng3u4T3IHrBXXk9JddjjueQok" data-content-source-title="Section 3.2, Standard on Automated Decision-Making (draft) (GC)"}
 <!-- markdownlint-enable MD034 -->

 </div>